Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Kernel’s Flow 2 headset uses phased-array ultrawideband sensors to achieve 1mm spatial EEG resolution—far better than traditional EEG caps.
 The company targets neuromarketing applications initially, but the technology platform is general-purpose.

-Gabe Newell’s Starfish Neuroscience is developing a battery-free, cordless brain chip operating on just 1.1 milliwatts—5.5 times more efficient than Neuralink.
-They’re targeting late 2025 for first chips, initially focused on movement disorders like Parkinson’s and epilepsy, but with explicit gaming applications in the long-term roadmap.
+Gabe Newell’s Starfish Neuroscience unveiled a battery-free, inductively powered brain chip built on TSMC’s 55nm node, measuring just 2x4mm and consuming 1.1 milliwatts—5.5 times more efficient than Neuralink.
+Their approach targets “distributed neural interfaces” that interact with multiple brain regions simultaneously.
+Initial focus: movement disorders like Parkinson’s and epilepsy, with explicit gaming applications in the long-term roadmap.

 The Gaming Angle